RaphCodec/airflow-azure-starter-aks/README.md

 ```bash
 pip install -r https://raw.githubusercontent.com/ansible-collections/azure/refs/heads/dev/requirements.txt
 ```
 4. Verify that ansible is working by running the list-azure-vms.yml playbook.
+You may additionally run the vm creation and deletion playbooks in the ansible-verifications/vm-management folder if you'd like to make sure that your Managed Identity can create resource in your desired resource group.
 ```bash
 ansible-playbook list-azure-vms.yml
 ```